AaltoSciComp/blog/content/2023/ssh-keys-with-passwords.rst

 time).
 Removing passwords as an option is good security practice that most organizations should adopt these days.

-But why a ssh key *and* remote password instead of a properly encrypted SSH key?
-A SSH key requires something you have (the key) and something you know (the password), doesn't it?
+But why an ssh key *and* remote password instead of a properly encrypted SSH key?
+An SSH key requires something you have (the key) and something you know (the password), doesn't it?
 And doesn't require sending a plaintext password to the remote server.
 This was decided by whoever is setting this up, probably partly due to the